Angle-resolved photoemission spectroscopy with an $\textit{in situ}$ tunable magnetic field: Demonstration of ARPES measurements on quantum materials in a magnetic field

 \bs~is a prototypical topological insulator~\cite{Zhang2009a}.
 Its electronic structure is well understood, making it a suitable sample to examine and characterize the extrinsic effects caused by the magnetic field in ARPES measurements.
-The band dispersions along the M-$\Gamma$-M is shown in the inset of Fig.~\ref{fig:Fig3}h, where the Dirac topological surface state can be seen within a bulk gap.
-To clearly demonstrate the effect of the magnetic field, we show the constant energy contour (CEC) at 0.7 eV binding energy, measured under a magnetic field produced by the large solenoid (Fig.~\ref{fig:Fig3}).
+The band dispersions along the M-$\Gamma$-M is shown in the inset of Fig.~\ref{fig:Fig4}h, where the Dirac topological surface state can be seen within a bulk gap.
+To clearly demonstrate the effect of the magnetic field, we show the CEC at 0.7 eV binding energy, measured under a magnetic field produced by the large solenoid (Fig.~\ref{fig:Fig4}).
 The applied electric current and the corresponding magnetic field are shown for each CEC.
-For a current of 0.02 A (1.1 mT), a CEC rotation of 13$^\circ$ was observed (Fig.~\ref{fig:Fig3}b).
-With increasing current, the rotation angle increases, while reversing the electric current also reverses the magnetic field and therefore the CEC rotation angle (Fig.~\ref{fig:Fig3}e-g).
-The extracted CEC rotation angle scales linearly with the magnetic field (Fig.~\ref{fig:Fig3}h).
+For a current of 0.02 A (1.1 mT), a CEC rotation of 13$^\circ$ was observed (Fig.~\ref{fig:Fig4}b).
+With increasing current, the rotation angle increases, while reversing the electric current also reverses the magnetic field and therefore the CEC rotation angle (Fig.~\ref{fig:Fig4}e-g).
+The extracted CEC rotation angle scales linearly with the magnetic field (Fig.~\ref{fig:Fig4}h).
 A linear fit of the rotation angle versus field gives a ratio of 10 $^\circ$/mT for the large solenoid used here.
 It should be clarified that this value is not universal for all ARPES experiments with \textit{in situ} magnetic fields, as it varies between solenoids with different dimensions due to the different magnetic field distributions.
 However, such a simple geometry can be modeled and reproduced to a high precision with the finite element analysis shown above.

-In addition to the Fermi surface rotation, we also observe momentum broadening and emission cone contraction effects in this experiment.
-As shown in Fig.~\ref{fig:Fig3}a-g, the spectra of the central hexagon become increasingly broadened as the magnetic field is increased, as do the six lobes.
+In addition to the CEC rotation, we also observe momentum broadening and emission cone contraction effects in this experiment.
+As shown in Fig.~\ref{fig:Fig4}a-g, the spectra of the central hexagon become increasingly broadened as the magnetic field is increased, as do the six lobes.
 At the same time, the six lobes move closer to the center as the magnetic field is increased.
-These observations confirm that the magnetic field causes momentum broadening and shrinking effects in ARPES measurements, which we will quantify in the following sections.
+These observations confirm that the magnetic field causes momentum broadening and photoelectron emission angle contraction effects in ARPES measurements, which we will quantify in the following sections.